New Student Information

 View the NEW 2014-15 Online Student Guide Book!

-View the Spring 2015 Online Student Welcome Letter
+View the Summer 2015 Online Student Welcome Letter

 Take 10-20 minutes to complete the SmarterMeasure assessment.
 SmarterMeasure is a Web-based assessment tool for determining students’ level of readiness for taking online or hybrid courses.

 Password = nwccd

 1. Search for the course(s) you are interested in.

 Search the WebAdvisor course schedule site by clicking the Students link and then Search for Sections.
 Once on the Search for Sections page, select the Location of Distance Learning and make any other selections including searching by course title or instructor and clicking Submit.

 The Tuition and Fees page also has information on room and board costs.